Epiphany (holiday): Romania and Moldova

 Star boys.
 Postage stamp depicting traditional Christmas and Epiphany star singing in Moldova.

 In Romania and Moldova, Epiphany is called Boboteaza.
 In south-eastern Romania, following religious services, men participate in winter horse races.
 Before the race, the men line up with their horses before the priest, who will bless them by sprinkling them with green branches that have been dipped into Epiphany holy water.
 Sometimes people desire to have this blessing for themselves as well.
 Winning the Epiphany race is a great honor for both horse and rider, while the post-race celebrations, win or not, are highly festive.
 As in other Eastern Orthodox heritage countries, water rites play a special role on this day.
 A unique piece of Romanian folk wisdom holds that if a girl slips on ice – or, better yet, falls into water – on Epiphany, she will surely marry before the year is out.

 In Transylvania (Erdély/Siebenbürgen), Lutheran and Reformed Christians of Hungarian and Saxon descent celebrate Epiphany with star singing and house blessing, as in Central Europe.
 The star singing custom had long ago spread throughout Romania and the Republic of Moldova.
 Here the star, called Steaua, today resembles a stained-glass lantern and features an Orthodox icon at its center, a tradition pointing to the blending of both East and West which characterizes the two nations on the river Prut.

 Russia

 An ice hole is cut in the form of a cross in Russia to celebrate the Epiphany.

-The Epiphany, celebrated in Russia on January 19 (January 6 according to the traditional Old Style Julian calendar) marks the baptism of Jesus in the Eastern Orthodox Church.
+The Epiphany, celebrated in Russia on marks the baptism of Jesus in the Eastern Orthodox Church.
 As elsewhere in the Orthodox world, the Russian Church conducts the ceremony of the Baptism of the Lord, involving the rite of the Great Blessing of the Waters, also known as "the Great Sanctification of the Water" on that day (or on the eve before).
 The priest-led procession could simply proceed to the font, but traditionally the worshipers would go to a nearby lake or river.